mygamedevtools/scene-loader/README.md

 ISceneLoader sceneLoader = new SceneLoaderCoroutine(sceneManager);
 ```

-The scene loaders are able to receive any type of `ISceneManager`, for example:
+The scene loaders can receive any type of `ISceneManager`, for example:

 ```cs
 ISceneManager standardSceneManager = new SceneManager();